supervisorphp/supervisor/README.md

 ## Notice

-All the responses are parsed by PHP XML-RPC extension (which is marked as *EXPERIMENTAL*).
+All the connectors that extends `AbstractXmlrpcConnector` use PHP XML-RPC extension to parse responses (which is marked as *EXPERIMENTAL*).
 This can cause issues when you are trying to read/tail log of a PROCESS.
 Make sure you clean your log messages.
 The only information I found about this is a [comment](http://www.php.net/function.xmlrpc-decode#44213).

 ## Testing